 Finally, now that the likes of McDonald’s, KFC and Subway are in on the delivery thing, I’m just amazed how much money people are willing to spend to get it delivered.
 You are looking at spending about £6 for a meal if you go to any of those places, and you are at least doubling that if you get it delivered.
 And to emphasise this point, today’s sandwich cost £10.08 to get delivered. £10.08!
 And the Christmas sandwich wasn’t eligible for meal deals, so that’s £10.08 for just a sandwich.
 That’s insane!
 It’s a tired cliche, but if you whining millennial and gen z fucks are getting Deliveroo 3 or 4 times a week, no wonder you can’t afford a fucking house!
 It’s also obscene when you think of the big campaigns this year by Marcus Rashford et al around families unable to feed their kids in the school holidays thanks to a whole combination of terrible shit this year.
 So I’m going to donate £50 to offset this disgraceful and shameful lunchtime where a man paid over a tenner to get a sandwich delivered and that £10 could buy food that last’s a couple of days for someone struggling.

 Finally, I also hate Just Eat because they turned me down for a job at final interview stage a few years ago, so I used Hungry House to spite them and then they bought Hungry House leaving me no choice but to use Just Eat.
 “Checkmate, you fat fuck” I imagine they said as they signed the contract.
 What?
 I could just phone the takeaway?
-Fuck off, I don’t want to talk to anyone, it’s much more convenient to use order in an app.
+Fuck off, I don’t want to talk to anyone, it’s much more convenient to use an app.

 After all that, a full disclosure: I do use Uber and I’ve had two KFC’s delivered during the lockdown through Deliveroo because I got sucked in by advertising and was probably hungover.
 No McDonald’s though, I’m not animal.
 And I deleted Deliveroo straight afterwards.
 Today I used Just Eat and this is the first and last time I get Subway delivered.